TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

 \subsubsection{Student-T-Distribution Based SuperQuadric Primitive}

-Following the quadricformer \cite{quadricformer}, we use the T-probabilistic modeling mechanism to convert superquadrics into occupancy probabilities.
-We first transform the 3D point position $(X,Y,Z)$, which is occupied by the T-Superquadric primitive, into its local coordinate system as:
+The T-probabilistic modeling mechanism is adopted to convert superquadrics into occupancy probabilities.
+We first transform the 3D point position $(x,y,z)$, which is occupied by the $i$-th T-Superquadric primitive, into its local coordinate system as:

-where $(X_{S},Y_{S},Z_{S})$ refers to the local coordinate under the T-Superquadric primitive, and R is the rotation matrix of each T-Superquadric primitive.
-Then, the occupancy probability of the 3D point $(X,Y,Z)$ associated with each T-Superquadric primitive can be computed as:
+where $(X_{S_i},Y_{S_i},Z_{S_i})$ refers to the local coordinate under the $i$-th T-Superquadric primitive, and $R_{i}$ is the rotation matrix of the $i$-th T-Superquadric primitive.
+Then, the occupancy probability of the 3D point $(x,y,z)$ associated with the $i$-th T-Superquadric primitive can be computed as: {